sinseman44/koolnova-BMS-Integration/README.md

 * A RS485 USB dongle (Example: DSD Tech SH-U11) for wired systems or a RS485/WIFI device (Example: Elfin EW11A or Elfin EW11-0, [example of configuration](EW11-config.md)) for wireless systems.
 * A Koolnova air conditioning system (identifier: 100-CPNR00 or 100-CPND00) with areas defined.
 * Enabling Modbus communication on the master radio thermostat (INT 49).
-* A Modbus register table version selected during setup:
+* A Koolnova system version selected during setup:
   * `Auto detect`
   * `Koolnova 1.0`
   * `Koolnova 2.0`